ViaVersion/VIAaaS/README.md

 - VIAaaS may trigger anti-cheats, due to block, item, movement and other differences between versions.
 USE AT OWN RISK.
 - Take care of browser local storage.
 Check for XSS vulnerabilities on your domain.
-- Check the security of CORS proxy, it will intermediate Mojang API calls.
+- Check the security of CORS proxy, it will be used for calls to Mojang API.
 - Mojang may lock your account when API is called from a suspect IP address.

 ## FAQ

 ### Accounts

-#### My Microsoft account <18 years old is not able to log in, it's giving XSTS error:
+#### My Microsoft account <18 years old is not able to log in, it's showing XSTS error:

 - Add your account to a family (see https://wiki.vg/Microsoft_Authentication_Scheme#Authenticate_with_XSTS)

-#### Why a online webpage for online mode?:
+#### Why to use an online webpage for online mode?:

-- It's easier to maintain in that way, because providing login via chat requires encoding and decoding more packets, which reduces maintanability.
+- It's easier to maintain in that way, because providing login via chat requires encoding and decoding more packets, which reduces maintainability.
 - It allows your account password and token to be kept with you.

 #### How to use Microsoft Account?: